spartansw/okapi-worldserver-components/README.md

 we would like to improve this to expose the full configurability of the Okapi filters to WorldServer users.

-The MT Adapters offer no real configuration beyond the credentials to use.
+Some MT Adapters offer no real configuration beyond the credentials to use.
 These are exposed through the the normal WorldServer MT Adapter configuration interface.